AMP-activated protein kinase: Tumor suppression and promotion

 Some evidence indicates that AMPK may have a role in tumor suppression.
 Studies have found that AMPK may exert most, or even all of, the tumor suppressing properties of liver kinase B1 (LKB1).
 Additionally, studies where the AMPK activator metformin was used to treat diabetes found a correlation with a reduced risk of cancer, compared to other medications.
 Gene knockout and knockdown studies with mice found that mice without the gene to express AMPK had greater risks of developing lymphomas, though as the gene was knocked out globally instead of just in B cells, it was impossible to conclude that AMP knockout had cell-autonomous effects within tumor progenitor cells.

 In contrast, some studies have linked AMPK with a role as a tumor promoter by protecting cancer cells from stress.
 Thus, once cancerous cells have formed in an organism, AMPK may swap from protecting against cancer to protecting the cancer itself.
 Studies have found that tumor cells with AMPK knockout are more susceptible to death by glucose starvation or extracellular matrix detachment, which may indicate AMPK has a role in preventing these two outcomes.
-There is no direct evidence that inhibiting AMPK would be an effective cancer treatment in humans.
+A recent study on pancreatic cancer suggests that AMPKα may play a role in the metastatic cascade and the phenotype of cancer cells.
+Mechanistically, the authors propose that in the absence of AMPKα, pancreatic cancer cells are more vulnerable to oxidative stress, supporting a tumor-promoting function of AMPKα.